Are you a Caregiver?

 Family caregivers cannot do everything all the time and may want to consider hiring someone to help.
 Finding the right person to help your family member can be complicated and the safety of your family member should be the top priority.

-- AARP's How to Hire Caregiver defines the different types of in-home caregivers, as well as offers steps to take when hiring a caregiver.
+- AARP's How to Hire a Caregiver defines the different types of in-home caregivers and offers steps to take when hiring a caregiver.

 - The Family Caregiver Alliance's Hiring In-Home Help includes key questions to ask when hiring a caregiver.

 - Medicare's Home Health Compare helps you to compare home health agencies.